 Gareth Williams is a Chancellor’s Fellow at the Reid School of Music, since 2014.
 His compositions seek to find new participants, collaborators and audiences for new opera and music theatre, to shed light on stories and communities that have been overlooked, and to explore ideas of vulnerability in vocal writing.

-Gareth has created work for the BBC Scottish Symphony Orchestra, the National Theatre of Scotland, Scottish Opera, Tapestry Opera, the Red Note Ensemble, The Gaspard Piano Trio, the Maxwell Quartet, and many others.
-His work has been frequently performed and discussed on BBC television and radio, and he regularly presents and discusses new classical music on Classics Unwrapped on BBC Radio Scotland for a wide audience.
+Williams has created work for the BBC Scottish Symphony Orchestra, the National Theatre of Scotland, Scottish Opera, Tapestry Opera, the Red Note Ensemble, The Gaspard Piano Trio, the Maxwell Quartet, and many others.
+His work has been frequently performed and discussed on television and radio, and he regularly presents and discusses new classical music on Classics Unwrapped on BBC Radio Scotland for a wide audience.
 The venues for his operas are often new territory for musical performance and include lighthouses, barns, distilleries and community halls.

 He was Composer in Residence at Scottish Opera from 2011 to 2014.
 During this time, Williams created a series of operas and projects, including ‘Breath Cycle’, at the respiratory ward of Gartnavel Royal Hospital, where he wrote songs, ensemble pieces, and opera specifically for patients with Cystic Fibrosis, who weren’t allowed in the same room as one another.
 Breath Cycle was nominated for a Royal Philharmonic Award in 2015. (www.breathcycle.co.uk)

 He has created three operas for NOISE Opera since 2012, each one bringing a new collaborator to the genre, from the patrons of Glasgow’s oldest bar, Shetland fiddler, Chris Stout, and the indie band, Admiral Fallow. (www.noiseopera.com)